o3de/sig-graphics-audio/testing-guidance/Automation-Authoring-Maintaining-Editor-Python-Bindings.md

 (?# replace with initial spaces to get docstring for AtomComponentProperties)
           - '(?{3}${3}:)'
 ```
 Some types may have cleanup from this regex replace, but if you have a component with 20+ properties this can still speed up your work.
-In the following you would remove "<StarsAsset>', 'Visible')"
+In the following you would remove `<StarsAsset>', 'Visible')` since it was missed by regex
 ```text
           - 'Stars Asset'<StarsAsset>', 'Visible')
           - 'Exposure'